 One of the most important components of a marketing campaign is to evaluate its performance and impact and profit so that it can be determined whether or not your marketing efforts are actually helping the company improve its bottom line.
 The insights gained through the process can be used to drive future, data-driven strategies for smarter decision-making.
 Let’s explore the concept of return on investment (ROI) in marketing:

-What Does ROI Mean in Marketing?
+What is ROI in Marketing?

 Marketing ROI is the practice of attributing profit and revenue growth to the impact of marketing initiatives.
 By calculating return on marketing investment, organizations can measure the degree to which marketing efforts either holistically, or on a campaign-basis, contribute to revenue growth.
 Typically, marketing ROI is used to justify marketing spend and budget allocation for ongoing and future campaigns and initiatives.